apache/beam/learning/katas/go/core_transforms/windowing/additional_parameters/task.md

   ~ limitations under the License.
   -->

-# Additional Parameters - Window and Timestamp
+# Windowing

-This lesson introduces the concept of windowing and timestamped PCollection elements.
+This lesson introduces the concept of windowed PCollection elements.
-Before discussing windowing, we need to distinguish bounded from unbounded data.
-Bounded data is of a fixed size such as a file or database query.
-Unbounded data comes from a continuously updated source such as a subscription or stream.

 A window is a view into a fixed beginning and fixed end to a set of data.
 In the beam model, windowing subdivides a PCollection according to the timestamps of its individual elements.
-This is useful for unbounded data because it allows the model to work with fixed element sizes.
-Note that windowing is not unique to unbounded data.
-The beam model windows all data whether it is bounded or unbounded.
-Yet, when you read from a fixed size source such as a file, beam applies the same timestamp to all the elements.

-Beam will include information about the window and timestamp to your elements in your DoFn.
-All your previous lessons' DoFn had this information provided, yet you never made use of it in your DoFn parameters.
+Beam can pass information about the window and timestamp to your elements in your DoFn.
+All your previous lessons' DoFn had this information available, yet you never made use of it in your DoFn parameters.
 In this lesson you will.
 The simple toy dataset has five git commit messages and their timestamps from the [Apache Beam public repository](https://github.com/apache/beam).
-Their timestamps have been applied to the PCollection input to simulate an unbounded dataset.
+Timestamps have been applied to this PCollection input according to the date and time of these messages.

 **Kata:** This lesson challenges you to apply an hourly fixed window to a PCollection.
-You are then to apply a ParDo to the hourly fixed windowed PCollection to produce a PCollection of a Commit struct.
+You are then to apply a ParDo to that hourly fixed windowed PCollection to produce a PCollection of a Commit struct.
 The Commit struct is provided for you.
 You are encouraged to run the pipeline at cmd/main.go of this task to visualize the windowing and timestamps.